 - Swim Test

-Please see attached for details on the NEW PAT (PDF)
+Please see attached for details on the Physical Abilities Test (PDF)

 Special Physical Requirements

 Sound physical condition and hearing adequate to perform the duties of the position; visual acuity of not less than 20/40 in each eye without correction and corrected to not less than 20/20 in each eye; normal color vision as measured by Ishihara Pseudoisochromatic Plate Test or for persons failing the Ishihara, the Farnsworth D-15 Arrangement Test; a peripheral field of view of at least 120 degrees of horizontal extent and 100 degrees of vertical extent, with no evidence of scotomas (non seeing areas) within the full visual field of each eye.